inculi/Sue/README.md

 # Sue

-Greetings and welcome to Sue V3, a chatbot for iMessage (and soon also Telegram).
-The project is currently under renovation, though I hope to be done soonish.
+Greetings and welcome to Sue V3, a chatbot for iMessage and Telegram.
+The project is currently under renovation (Telegram portion is slightly unstable), though I hope to be done soonish.

 ## What's New?

 We have switched from Python to Elixir, from Applescript to Sqlite calls, from Mongo to Mnesia, from global user definitions to scoped user definitions.
 Because it's Elixir, some parts of the code look beautiful.
 Because I'm still a n00b at Elixir, some parts will scare you.
 Sue's beauty has many dimensions...
 Two, to be precise.

-I'll hold off on making another [YouTube Video](https://www.youtube.com/watch?v=ocTAFPCH_A0) for V3 until I have more of it done.
+I'll hold off on making a [YouTube Video](https://www.youtube.com/watch?v=ocTAFPCH_A0) for V3 until I have more of it done.
 I've been wanting an excuse to buy a new server, and now that I can finally run Sue on an OS newer than Sierra, I want to get this done quickly.

 The following commands are currently supported:

 ```
 !choose
+!cringe
 !define
 !doog
 !flip
 !fortune
 !ping
+!qt
 !random
 !uptime
 ```